racherb/watcher/README.md

 tarantool> fw.deletion(pattern, MAXWAIT, INTERVAL, {ORDBY, ITEMS, MATCH})
 ```

+### :tv: Monit

-### Use monit to know the result of the watcher execution
+> Use monit to know the result of the watcher execution.

 The following case is a file watcher for the detection of the creation of two files ('/tmp/fileA' and '/tmp/fileB').
 One of them exists and the other has not been created yet.